jumping is without a doubt my favorite sport in the world. If I had to give up

 Antenna, Span, or Earth.
 Span is just a nifty word for bridge or cable car.
 I

-have by far most of my jumps off of a bridge (probably 150 or so), followed by
+have by far most of my jumps off of cliffs (Earth), followed by

-don't like antennas (AM/FM towers) only because of the harmful radiation effect
+don't particularly like antennas (AM/FM towers) only because of the harmful radiation effect

 and voltage zaps you get from climbing around on them.

 Buildings are a lot of fun, but typically illegal.
 So you have to sneak into them during the wee hours of the night, with a getaway car and driver waiting.
 This certainly adds to the excitement, but I am not much into sneaking around in the middle of the night anymore.
 Cliff jumps are my favorite because you have to hike your ass off